w3f/polkadot-wiki/docs/learn/learn-xcm.md

 ## Core Functionality of XCM

-XCM opesn the doors to a multi-hop, multi-network communications.
+XCM opens the doors to a multi-hop, multi-network communications.

 XCM introduces some key features and additions to cross-consensus messaging, including: